tungngreen/PipelineScheduler/README.md

 ### Local Optimizations (FCPO)
 When compiling and running the system with the `FCPO` option, the **Inference Container** will be equipped with an iAgent.
-As presented in [FCPO](https://www.arxiv.org/abs/2507.18047), the iAgent is a local optimization agent which runs attached to each container to optimize the inference batch size and other parameters at a high frequency.
+The iAgent is a local optimization agent which runs attached to each container to optimize the inference batch size and other parameters at a high frequency.
 This is beneficial for the system to adapt to the dynamic environment, such as changing network bandwidth and varying content dynamics, in a more responsive way than the global optimization of the **Controller**.
 The iAgent is implemented as a C++ thread running inside the **Inference Container** and is implemented [here](/libs/fcpo_learning).
 Every iAgent is trained through FCRL, where models are locally trained using Continual Reinforcement Learning (CRL) and aggregated at the **Controller**.